LOCAL IMPACT

 Where will all the participants park?

-A dedicated parking area will be available to all event participants just to the north of Gatehouse of Fleet, along the Old Military Road towards the Big Water of Fleet viaduct.
+A dedicated parking area will be available to all event participants just to the north of Gatehouse of Fleet, along the Old Military Road towards the Big Water of Fleet viaduct (location subject to final confirmation).

 Participants will be informed that using the on-street parking in Gatehouse is not allowed.